Rescue-Heroes/LimbRescueWeb/README.md

 #### ADMIN Login

 How to access admin login of the web application: Run python manage.py createsuperuser.
-Go to http://127.0.0.1:8000/admin/, make sure you allready create the admin page.
+Go to http://127.0.0.1:8000/admin/, make sure you already create the admin page.